DevRakeshSuthar/Data_Structures-Algorithms/README.md

 - Otherwise set the next property on the tail to be the new node and set the tail property on the list to be the newly created node.
 - Increment the length by one.
 - Return the linked list.

+#

+- Popping : Removing a node from the end of the Linked List!

+- If there are no nodes in the list, return undefined
+- Loop through the list until you reach the tail
+- Set the next property of the 2nd to last node to be null
+- Set the tail to be the 2nd to last node
+- Decrement the length of the list by 1
+- Return the value of the node removed